KrutzOtrem/Shin-s-Overlays/README.md

 Greetings!
 In this repository, I’ll be sharing overlays and backgrounds I’ve created for my white TrimUI Brick.

-Although I’ll continue updating this repository, the first full theme I’m sharing is called *Pearly Gate*.
-The menu design is inspired by CRTs, and each emulator overlay is crafted from original console samples—but reimagined with a modern colors palettes that suits the overall theme.
+Although I’ll keep updating this repository, the first full theme I’m sharing is called *Pearly Gate*.
+The menu design takes inspiration from CRTs, and the emulator overlays are all based on original console samples—just reworked with modern color palettes to match the overall vibe.

 I know this style won’t suit everyone, so I’ll also be creating other designs and color palettes, along with matching backgrounds to go with them.
 I'll also include the *Vanilla* version in case you’d prefer not to match the overlay with your theme.